LaurentVeyssier/Disaster_Response_Pipeline/README.md

 6. Front-end API

-The front-end displays some insights extratced from the dataset.
+The front-end displays some insights extracted from the dataset.
 - wordcloud using most frequent words in the messages dataset.
 I used my tokenization step from production.
 - Label imbalance overview
 - message inference (illustration below)

 ![](./assets/message_inference.png)